We’re still on a high from our amazing honeymoon in Ubud, Bali. We got back on Sunday morning and have missed it so much!

 We were planning on coming back the next day but time got away from us and didn’t make it back for more cake 🙂

-This place was again recommended by a friend and she said that they make amazing smoothies and breakfasts.
-We didn’t get a chance to try it out as we got an amazing breakfast at our resort restaurant each morning.
-We will definitely give it a go next time we visit.
+A friend again recommended this place and she said that they make amazing smoothies and breakfasts.
+We didn’t get a chance to try it out as we got a fantastic breakfast at our resort restaurant each morning.
+We will give it a go next time we visit.

 Sadly we only took one photo while we were there…sorry guys no banoffee pie photo 🙁

-Here are some photos of our resort to end this post about wonderful vegan eats in Ubud!
+Here are some photos of our resort to end this post about amazing vegan eats in Ubud!